codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 The main task look so clean and it's easy to guess what the code does because we've moved away all the details by using functions.
-The first function invocation `resulted something` and the result was stored in the variable `content`.
-The second invocation also `resulted something` and the result was stored in the variable excerpt.
+The first function invocation `yielded something` and the result was stored in the variable `content`.
+The second invocation also `yielded something` and the result was stored in the variable excerpt.

-Yes, a function invocation can `result something`.
+Yes, a function invocation can `yield something`.
 This idea is borrowed from mathematics.
-To make a function able to result a value, a statement is used to `return` a value at the end of the function definition.
+To make a function able to yield a value, a statement is used to `return` a value at the end of the function definition.

 `JS code:`